Help

 Verso preserves as much as it can when you save, but some formats carry less than others.
 Verso will always warn you before you lose anything.

-DOCX keeps everything: formatting, images, tables, headers, footers, footnotes, comments, and tracked changes all survive the round trip.
+Keeps everything: formatting, images, tables, headers, footers, footnotes, comments, and tracked changes all survive the round trip.

-ODT keeps most formatting, images, and tables.
+Keeps most formatting, images, and tables.
 Headers, footers, and footnotes are preserved.
 Comments may not round-trip perfectly with all editors.

-Markdown preserves headings, lists, code blocks, tables, bold, italic, strikethrough, and links.
+Preserves headings, lists, code blocks, tables, bold, italic, strikethrough, and links.
 Images and complex formatting are simplified.

-Plain text keeps your words.
+Keeps your words.
 Everything else (formatting, images, tables, layout) is stripped.
 Verso shows exactly what will be lost before you save.

-Set up page size, margins, and orientation
+Page size, margins and orientation

 Open the Inspector sidebar (⌘⌥I).
 The Document tab at the top gives you page size (A4, Letter, Legal), orientation (portrait or landscape), and margin presets (Normal, Narrow, Wide).
 Pick Custom to set each margin individually with top, bottom, left, and right fields shown directly in the inspector.
 Changes apply to the current document immediately.

-Add headers and footers
+Headers and footers

 In the Inspector sidebar, toggle Header or Footer on.
 A text area appears at the top or bottom of every page.
 Click it to type.
 The footer starts with a page number by default.
 You can toggle “Different first page” to use a separate header/footer on page one (useful for title pages).